 Future development within the Highlands Region at densities consistent with smart growth principles will generally require access to public water supply utilities.
 A Public Community Water System is a public water system that pipes water for human consumption to at least either 15 service connections or one that regularly serves at least 25 year-round residents.
 They may be owned and operated by governmental entities (either as municipal operations or utility authorities) or investor-owned utilities.
 These community systems, whether their source consists of ground water or surface water withdrawals, may have the potential for inducing or supporting growth.
-The figure Public Community Water Systems Map in the RMP outlines their associated remaining capacity.
+The figure Public Community Water Systems Map in the RMP represents outlines their associated remaining capacity.

-Sparta Township has 3,184 acres of Water Utility Existing Areas Served provided by Sparta Township Water Utility (2,324 acres in the Planning Area, 860 acres in the Preservation Area) as shown in Figure 31.
+The Township of Montville has Water Utility Existing Area(s) Served provided by the Montville Township MUA (2,864 acres in Planning Area, 309 acres in Preservation Area) (see Figure 31).